7 Surprising Benefits of Red Light Therapy for Arthritis (Natural Pain Relief?)

 As inflammation goes down, the range of motion increases in the joints.
 Walking and bending becomes easier and do not cause pain.

-Wavelengths for Arthritis Therapy
+Wavelengths For Arthritis Therapy

 I pulled the studies on joint health from Dr. Vladimir Heiskanen’s Photobiomodulation (red light therapy) Database.
 Which wavelengths did researchers study the most, and which were the best at relieving pain and inflammation?